richselby7878/xm-labs-user-admin-workflow/README.md

   <img src="/media/flow_logs.png" width="750">
 </kbd>

 The JavaScript code is contained within the Deactivate Users custom step.
-This can also be edited from the Flow tab > Custom section.
+This can be edited from the Flow tab > Custom section.
 <kbd>
   <img src="/media/custom_step.png" width="300">
 </kbd>